 I often wonder how many people have trusted the information they acquired from stand-up comedy forums to take a shot at stand-up comedy.

 I suspect the number is massive.
 I also suspect that the number of folks who couldn’t get past comedy open mics using the information garnered from stand-up comedy forums is equally as staggering.

 Based on my own personal experience on a wide variety of well established stand-up comedy forums over the years…

-I can tell you from a professional perspective that I am not a fan of stand-up comedy forums.
+I can tell you from a professional perspective that I’m not a fan of stand-up comedy forums.
 Let me explain why I say that…

 My Opinion On Stand-up Comedy Forums

 1. Scarcity of experienced and accomplished comedians who participate in stand-up comedy forums.
 Most stand-up comedy forums are primarily populated by:

 - Individuals who have never developed or delivered a stand-up comedy routine.
 But they have watched enough of it to feel they know what it is really all about and what’s involved.